juagargi/scion/doc/protocols/scion-header.rst

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-The sizes of the packet timestamp, the info field and the individual hop fields are fixed, although the number of hop fields is variable.
+The sizes of the packet timestamp, the info field and the individual hop fields are fixed and the fields always exist, although the number of hop fields is variable.

 Packet Timestamp
 ----------------